Fire Service College: Education

 Educationally, the college has lecture facilities and specialised areas such as IT suites, a chemistry laboratory and hydraulics laboratory.
 The tutors are drawn from both the academic world and from officers serving in fire and rescue services around the country.
 Courses available range from firefighter recruits through junior officer development to senior officer management courses right up to chief officer level.
 To support the educational side, there as a large administration complex and a library of fire related literature.
 Students come mainly from the UK but several countries also send students.

 Operational training

-Operational training is carried out in several purpose built areas of the college, including:
+Operational training is carried out in several purpose built areas of the college, including these: